-Proceed with Rotating Assembly Installation before installing the impeller capscrew and washer (26 and 27).
+Proceed with Rotating Assembly Installation before installing the impeller capscrew and washer (25 and 26).
 The rotating assembly must be installed in the pump casing in order to torque the impeller capscrew.

-After the rotating assembly is installed in the pump casing, coat the threads of the impeller capscrew (26) with thread locker (G-R P/N 18771-109) and install the impeller washer (27) and capscrew; torque the capscrew to 90 ft. lbs.
+After the rotating assembly is installed in the pump casing, coat the threads of the impeller capscrew (26) with thread locker (G-R P/N 18771-109) and install the impeller washer (25) and capscrew; torque the capscrew to 90 ft. lbs.
 (1080 in. lbs. or 12,4 m. kg.).

-Rotating Assembly Installation (Figure 1)
+Rotating Assembly Installation

-There is a socket head pipe plug (16, Figure 2) located in the side of the bearing housing.
-The hole in the bearing housing is required for manufacturing purposes only; therefore the pipe plug should never require removal.
+There is a 1-1/2 inch diameter socket head pipe plug (not shown) located in the side of the bearing housing.
+This hole is required for manufacturing purposes only; therefore the pipe plug should never require removal.

-Install the O-ring (8) in the groove in the bearing housing and lubricate it with light grease.
-Slide the rotating assembly into the pump casing using the installation tool.
-Be careful not to damage the Oring.
+Install the bearing housing O-ring (29, Figure 2) and lubricate it with light grease.
+Ease the rotating assembly into the pump casing using the installation tool.
+Be careful not to damage the O-ring.

-Install the same thickness of rotating assembly adjusting shims (36) as previously removed and secure the rotating assembly to the pump casing with the hardware (11 and 35).
+Install the rotating assembly adjusting shims (36) and secure the rotating assembly to the pump casing with the hardware (10 and 35).